 *Note: 18 year olds are included in this Agency data count, but only occasionally is an 18-year-old in Foster Group Care

-In SFY16, there were the following number of episodes of placement of Children in Foster Group Care, indicating that some of the Children shown above in Table 6 returned to Foster Group Care during the year.
+In SFY16, there were the following number of episodes of Placement of Children in Foster Group Care, indicating that some of the Children shown above in Table 6 returned to Foster Group Care during the year.
 The following Table 7 provides background information.